Post Judgment Modifications of Divorce and Paternity Rulings

 When I offer these candid opinions about the difficulty of changing parenting plans to my prospective clients, they often become defensive, or even defiant.
 However, once I explain the aforementioned challenges of modifying final judgments, they usually appreciate the honesty of my opinion about the prospects of achieving the modification.
 Any lawyer can tell you that you have a great case just to earn your retainer money.
 I prefer to give you the truth.

 How to Get Help

 If you want an honest appraisal of your modification case, please call me at (407) 260-6001 and schedule an initial consultation with me.
-There is an hourly charge for additional consultation time.
 See Family Lawyer Retainer Fees.

 At the consultation I will listen your situation and ask you a few question.
 Then I will explain what I can or cannot do for you in court.
 If you have a case that should be litigated, I will then quote you the amount of my retainer fee.
 In almost all cases, the retainer fee is a fixed or flat amount that I you will know about before making a payment or signing a contract, not an hourly rate whose total payment is not predictable.

 Our attorney retainer fees for post judgment modification of decrees are between $1,800 and $3,000 depending on the degree of complexity of the case.
 Please read Family Lawyer Retainer Fees for more information of the cost of our services.